wespeters/python-p3-classes-and-instances/README.md

 # <__main__.Dog object at 0x10498c040>
 ```

-Notice that every time you make an instance of a class, Ruby tells you that the
+Notice that every time you make an instance of a class, Python tells you that
-return value is something that looks like
+the return value is something that looks like
 `# <__main__.Dog object at 0x1049a87f0>`.
 This is the default way that Python
 communicates to you that you are dealing with an instance of a particular
 class.
 The `__main__` tells you that the object is accessible from a global